 further smoothening the shift from traditional corrective and schedule-based to

-predictive maintenance - from the ISA, InTech and Metso Automation.
+predictive maintenance - from the ISA and InTech.

 Valve Wellness Programs - David W. Douglas - To maximize the utility of diagnostic equipment used in chemical processing, technicians must stretch their knowledge of control valves and related diagnostic equipment that keeps tabs on valve health and safety.
 Thanks to plantservices.com.